DIPlib/diplib/changelogs/diplib_next.md

   of size *k*x*k*, the naive algorithm is O(*k*^2^ log(*k*)), whereas the new one is O(*k* log(*k*)).
   This algorithm is applicable to kernels of any size and any number of dimensions.

+- The `dip::DFT` class now uses either *FFTW* or *PocketFFT*, depending on compile-time configuration.
+  *PocketFFT* is much faster than our previous code for non-nice transform sizes.
+All Fourier transforms in *DIPlib* are now based on `dip::DFT`.
+Previously, `dip::FourierTransform()` would use either `dip::DFT` with our internal FFT algorithm (modified from *OpenCV*), or *FFTW*.
+The switch between the two libraries is now fully contained within the `dip::DFT` class, meaning that other functions that use the FFT also benefit from linking against *FFTW*.
+    - `dip::DFT::Apply()` no longer requires a buffer.
+If passing in the buffer, a deprecation warning is issued by the compiler.
+    - `dip::DFT::BufferSize()` is deprecated, and now always returns 0.
+    - `dip::DFT::Initialize()`, as well as the constructor, has a new argument `inplace`, which defaults to `false`, and needs to be set correctly when using *FFTW*.
+When configured for inplace operation, the input and output buffers given to `Apply()` must be the same.
+    - Added `dip::DFT::IsInplace()`.
+    - `dip::DFT` now caches plans, it is cheap to instantiate a new object for the same transform size.

 ### Bug fixes

 - `dip::ResampleAt(in, map)` didn't copy the color space information from the input image to the output image.